lannt-xyz/timer-pumper/README.md

 1. Reset board by break the power source
 2. Using your phone or laptop find and connect to the wifi named `IoT Smart Timer`
 3. After wifi was connected, a web page will display as below
 ![Image](./asset/initial.PNG)
 4. Chose `Configure WiFi`
 ![Image](./asset/select_wifi.PNG)
 5. Input for Wifi Password and IP Address information
 ![Image](./asset/config_ip.PNG)
-6. Access to control page from the web browser via the inputed Static IP.
+6. Access to control page from the web browser via the inputed Static IP
 ![Image](./asset/connect_controller.PNG)